Goalie Styles – Pros & Cons of each Style

 Goalies tend to develop their own styles and they become quite adept at that one style.
-There are significant pros and cons to the different styles.
+There are significant pros and cons to each.
 Even though there are different styles, the professionals who use them excel at their selected styles.

 Goalies are in a unique position.

 Of the hockey positions, they get to wear the most gear, which has been customized to fit their needs and it can be further customized to fit their style of play.

 On most hockey teams, goalies get their own coaches and their own positional workouts.
 They get to learn different skills than the other skaters.
 But, despite the specificity of the position and the workouts, many people argue which style of play is the best.
 This is not the case with the other positions on the ice.

 Due to the fact that most goalies play the position from a young age, they tend to develop their style of play from early on their careers.
 They become highly focused and well trained in their style – no matter what they decide to use.
 These disciplined goalies tend to pick the style that best fits their bodies and athletic abilities.
 Even though the styles are different, they do all work in their own unique ways.

 The classic style of goaltending is the “stand-up” version.